-- Purchasing a home in a USDA-eligible area (most areas outside major cities are eligible)
+- Geographic — Must purchase a home in a USDA-eligible rural area (most areas outside major cities are eligible)

-- Income at or below 115% of the area's median income
+- Income limits — Household income must be at or below 115% of the area’s median income

-- A credit score of 640 or higher (although some lenders accept lower scores with compensating factors)
+- Credit score — A credit score of 640 or higher is typically required (although some lenders may accept lower scores with compensating factors)

-- A debt-to-income ratio of 41% or less (higher DTI acceptable with compensating factors)
+- DTI — A debt-to-income ratio of 41% or less (higher DTI may be acceptable with compensating factors)

-- 1-2 years of consistent employment history (most likely 2 years if self-employed)
+- Work history — 1-2 years of consistent employment history.
+Two years typically required if self-employed

-These are general guidelines, however, and home shoppers should get a full qualification check and pre-approval letter from a USDA lender.
-Many buyers are eligible, but don't know it yet.Verify your USDA loan eligibility (Nov 19th, 2017)
+Most of these are general guidelines, and home shoppers should get a full qualification check and pre-approval letter from a USDA lender.
+Many buyers are eligible, but don’t know it yet.Verify your USDA loan eligibility